Daniel-KM/Omeka-S-module-Mirador/README.md

 * Access to IIIF images

 Mirador is based on IIIF, so an image server compliant with this protocol is required to use it.
-So, install the module [IIIF Server] if needed.
+So, install the module [Image Server] if needed.

 If you need to display big images (bigger than 1 to 10 MB according to your server, your network, and your users), use an external image server, or create